minhaj86/minhaj86/README.md

-I am @Minhaj ,  a Software Engineer working with Enterprise Solutions.
-I am dedicated to design and develop  software solutions which enables better performance and delivery.
-I have many years of experience with development and maintenance of legacy software architecture and transforming into modern scalable microservice architecture using modern technology stacks like Docker/Kubernetes etc.
+Experienced Software Engineer having over 13 years of experience working in the Software/Telecom/Broadcasting industry.
+Have extensive exposure to Solution Design and implementation.
+Have many years of hands-on experience with several prominent tech stack and cloud based architecture.
+Lead projects involving several team members, starting from Solution Design, Architecting to Implementation all the way to successful Delivery to Stakeholders.
  Work experiences include:
-- RESTful API
-- Data Model
+- Design and Implementation (Backend)
 - Microservice Architecture
-- Daemon based Architecture
 - Distributed Design
-- Unit/Integration/System Testing
-- Third party integration
-- Bug fixing
+- Performance & Optimisation
+- Scalability & Throughput Management
+- Workflow Orchestration (BPMN)